troymessina/PhysicsArtOfModeling/06ApplyingNewtonsLaws.md

 which of course, mathematically, is exactly equivalent.
 The inertial force is not a real force in the sense that it is not exerted by anything.
 It only comes into play because we are trying to use Newton's Laws in a non-inertial frame of reference.
 However, it does provide a good model for describing the sensation that we have of being pushed outwards when the car goes around a curve.
 Sometimes, people will refer to this force as a "centrifugal" force, which means "a force that points away from the centre".
 You should however remember that this is not a real force exerted on the object, but is the result of modelling motion in a non-inertial frame of reference.

 :::{tip} Checkpoint
 Jamie is driving his tricycle around a circular pond.
 Jamie feels a centrifugal force with magnitude $F_I$.
-If Jamie pedals twice as fast, what will be the magnitude of the centrifugal force that he experiences?}
+If Jamie pedals twice as fast, what will be the magnitude of the centrifugal force that he experiences?
 1.  $\sqrt{2}F_I$
 2.  $\frac{1}{2}F_I$
 3.  $2F_I$